What Is Integrity?

 We’ve all heard the word at some point in our lives, but have you ever taken a moment to reflect on what it really means to have integrity?
 There are many definitions of integrity, but here’s what you get when you google it:

-While I don’t disagree with any of these definitions, I feel that honesty and morality are vague terms that mean a variety of things to a multitude of people.
-In order to truly understand integrity, we need to define it in universally understood language that is void of ambiguity and I feel that this definition does the trick:
+While I don’t disagree with any of this definition, I feel that integrity requires a deeper definition and more exploration.
+In order to understand integrity, we need to define it with language that is void of ambiguity and I feel that this definition does the trick…

 If we replace “character” with “integrity” we see that integrity is deep while reputation is superficial, and as we will see shortly, integrity begins with our thoughts and ends up shaping our lives.